dvrosenvb/Carousel/README.md

 - CollectionView
 - Custom cell

-> Feel free to clone and improve functionallity and of course code.
+> Feel free to clone and improve functionallity and of course the code.

 ## Preview v.1.0
 <div style="float:left">